smart-data-models/dataModel.TourismDestinations/Event/doc/spec_DE.md

       items:
         properties:
           language:
+            description: Language of the critic to the event
             type: string
+            x-ngsi:
+              type: Property
           reviews:
             items:
               properties:
                 article:
+                  description: Content of the review of the event
                   type: string
+                  x-ngsi:
+                    type: Property
                 origin:
+                  description: Origin of the review of the event
                   type: string
+                  x-ngsi:
+                    type: Property
                 ratingValue:
+                  description: Numeric value of the review of the event
                   type: number
+                  x-ngsi:
+                    type: Property
                 starRating:
+                  description: Numeric value between 1 and 10 of the review
                   type: number
+                  x-ngsi:
+                    type: Property
               type: object
             type: array
         type: object